MCZhi/Expert-Prior-RL/README.md

 }
 ```

-## License
+## Acknowledgement
-This repo is released under the MIT License.
-The RL algorithms are implemented based on [tf2rl](https://github.com/keiohta/tf2rl).
+Much of this codebase is based based on [tf2rl](https://github.com/keiohta/tf2rl).